The International Investigations Review: Portugal

 - the suspension of administrative authorisations and licences; and

-- advertisement of the condemning decision.
+- publication of the conviction.

 iii Compliance programmes